Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_migration_zerto/guide.en-gb.md

 Review your current infrastructure to calculate how many vCPUs and how much RAM you will need in the target environment.

-Use your existing pCPU/vCPU consolidation ratio to size the number of `ESXi hosts`{.action} required.
+Use your existing pCPU/vCPU consolidation ratio to size the number of `ESXi hosts` required.

 #### Step 2.2: Define storage capacity

 Based on your workloads, select the most appropriate storage type:

-- `NFS datastores`{.action} for general-purpose workloads
+- `NFS datastores` for general-purpose workloads
-- `vSAN`{.action} for performance-intensive applications
+- `vSAN` for performance-intensive applications

 Estimate total disk space needed, plus redundancy if applicable.
 If your workloads require high IOPS, vSAN is the preferred option.